CodeConfidant/filewrap/README.txt

 mkdir(*filepaths) 	                    Make single/multiple directories.
                                         The *filepaths arguments must be strings.

-lsdir(*filepaths) 	                    Output to terminal the filenames/subdirectories in single/multiple directories.
+rpdir(*filepaths)	                    Output to terminal the file/subdirectory names of single/multiple argument filepaths.
                                         Use no arguments for working directory only.
                                         The *filepaths arguments must be strings.

+lsdir(*filepaths)	                    Return a list with file/subdirectory names of the single/multiple argument filepaths.
+                                        If there are no arguments used in *filepaths, a list of the contents within the working directory is returned.
+                                        If there is only one argument used in *filepaths, a list of the contents of only that filepath directory is returned.
+                                        Using the method with two or more arguments in *filepaths will return a list of lists with each list containing the file/subdirectory names of that filepath argument.

 chdir(filepath) 	                    Change current working directory.
                                         The filepath argument must be a string.